Key Takeaways

 Network Security

 - Strong Passwords: Use complex passwords combining letters, numbers, and symbols.
-Tools like LastPass can generate and store them securely.
+Tools like LastPass can generate and securely store them.
 Example: Instead of 'password123', use 'Pa$5w0rD!2024#'.

 - Regular Password Changes: Change passwords periodically, at least every three months.

-- Enable WPA3: Upgrade to WPA3 on your router for enhanced encryption.
+- Enable WPA3: Upgrade your router to WPA3 for enhanced encryption.
 It's the latest security protocol for Wi-Fi networks.

-- Use VPNs: A VPN encrypts your internet connection, protecting data from interception and misuse.
+- Use VPNs: VPNs encrypt your internet connection, protecting your data from interception and misuse.

 - Educate Users: Regularly inform network users about security best practices and potential threats.